micmejia/bible-dump/NKJV/Daniel/Dan 6.md

 I make a decree that in every dominion of my kingdom _men must_ tremble and fear before the God of Daniel.
 For He _is_ the living God, And steadfast forever; His kingdom _is the one_ which shall not be destroyed, And His dominion _shall endure_ to the end.

 ###### 27
-He delivers and rescues, And He works signs and wonders In heaven and on earth, Who has delivered Daniel from the [^i]power of the lions.
+He delivers and rescues, And He works signs and wonders In heaven and on earth, Who has delivered Daniel from the power of the lions.

 ###### 28
 So this Daniel prospered in the reign of Darius and in the reign of Cyrus the Persian.